Rondé Barber headed to Bucs Ring of Honor

 Barber spent his entire 16-year career with the Buccaneers.
 He started in 215 consecutive games, amassing 47 interceptions, the most in the team’s history.
 Barber also recorded 14 non-offensive and 28 sacks, the most by any cornerback in NFL history.

-Barber will join five of his teammates, Mike Alstott, Derrick Brooks, Jon Gruden, John Lynch and Warren Sapp, in the Ring of Honor.
+Barber will join five of his Super Bowl-winning teammates, Mike Alstott, Derrick Brooks, Jon Gruden, John Lynch and Warren Sapp, in the Ring of Honor.